National Register of Historic Places listings in Chesapeake, Virginia

 This is a list of the National Register of Historic Places listings in Chesapeake, Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in the independent city of Chesapeake, Virginia, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

 There are 10 properties and districts listed on the National Register in the city.